yilinyl/yilinyl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student in Computational Biology at Cornell University.
-I reckon myself as a "multidisciplinary" person.
-I received my master's degree in Biostatistics at Yale and bachelor's degree in Biomedical Engineering at Southeast University, Nanjing, China.
+I am a PhD student in Computational Biology at Cornell University.
+My research interests are primarily in machine learning, and in particular its application in variant prioritization, protein-protein interaction networks and structural biology.
 <!-- My research interest -->

+### Education

+* Biostatistics, M.S., Yale University, 2019-2021
+* Biomedical Engineering, B.S., Southeast University (Nanjing, China), 2015-2019

 Outside of academia, I enjoy ballet and watercolor painting.